jasp-stats/jaspMachineLearning/inst/help/mlclusteringkmeans.md

-K-means Clustering
+Neighborhood-Based Clustering
 ==========================

-K-means clustering is a hard partitioning algorithm which aims to partition data into several clusters, where each observation belongs to only one group.
+Neighborhood-Based clustering methods are a set of hard partitioning algorithm which aims to partition data into several clusters, where each observation belongs to only one group.
 The data is divided in such a way that the degree of similarity between two data observations is maximal if they belong to the same group and minimal if not.

 ### Assumptions
 - The data consists of continuous variables.